MicrosoftDocs/cpp-docs/docs/dotnet/reflection-cpp-cli.md

 ## Example: inspection of assemblies

 If the code above is compiled into a DLL called vcpp_reflection_6.dll, you can then use reflection to inspect the contents of this assembly.
-This involves using the static reflection API function <xref:system.reflection.assembly.load> to load the assembly.
+This involves using the static reflection API function xref:System.Reflection.Assembly.Load%2A?displayProperty=nameWithType to load the assembly.
 This function returns the address of an **Assembly** object that can then be queried about the modules and types within.

-Once the reflection system successfully loads the assembly, an array of **Type** objects is retrieved with the <xref:system.reflection.assembly.gettypes> function.
+Once the reflection system successfully loads the assembly, an array of **Type** objects is retrieved with the <xref:System.Reflection.Assembly.GetTypes%2A?displayProperty=nameWithType> function.
 Each array element contains information about a different type, although in this case, only one class is defined.
 Using a loop, each **Type** in this array is queried about the type members using the **Type::GetMembers** function.
 This function returns an array of **MethodInfo** objects, each object containing information about the member function, data member, or property in the type.

 Note that the list of methods includes the functions explicitly defined in **TestClass** and the functions implicitly inherited from the **System::Object** class.
 As part of being described in .NET rather than in Visual C++ syntax, properties appear as the underlying data member accessed by the get/set functions.
 The get/set functions appear in this list as regular methods.
 Reflection is supported through the common language runtime, not by the Visual C++ compiler.